Hot dog: In the United States

 Hot dogs are a traditional element of American food culture, having obtained significant cultural and patriotic status from their association with public events and sports since the 1920s.
 In the US, the term hot dog refers to both the sausage by itself and the combination of sausage and bun.
 Many nicknames applying to either have emerged over the years, including frankfurter, frank, wiener, weenie, coney, and red hot.
 Annually, Americans consume 20 billion hot dogs.

-Hot dog restaurants
+Restaurants

-Stands and trucks sell hot dogs at street and highway locations.
+Stands and trucks sell boiled hot dogs at street and highway locations.
 Wandering hot dog vendors sell their product in baseball parks.
 At convenience stores, hot dogs are kept heated on rotating grills.
-7-Eleven sells the most grilled hot dogs in North America — 100 million annually.
 Hot dogs are also common on restaurants' children's menus.
+Costco, a big-box retail chain, sells a yearly average of 135 million hot dogs at its food courts, at a notably low price.
 Fast-food restaurant chains typically do not carry hot dogs because of its shorter shelf-life, more complex toppings and cooking, and mismatched consumer expectations.
 There are also restaurants where hot dogs are a specialty.